 As long as the macro economic practise of maintaining growth in development is pursued, billions of consumers will continue to consume more, resources will dwindle further, the ecological crises will worsen and poverty will become even more rampant.
 By the time arable land, clean air and pure, fresh water have become rare resources, wars will break out to defend what is left of these assets.

 Of course maintaining growth in development must also end up in natural catastrophes, which we already see happening around us more and more frequently and more and more damaging: erupting volcanoes, tsunamis, hurricanes, fires, floods and too much snow.

 Nature is made up of an enormous collection of dynamic processes.
 The equilibria of these processes have not been disturbed for hundreds of centuries.
-However, since the beginning of the industrial revolution, the condition in Nature in which opposing forces are equal to one another has been upset tremendously.
+However, since the beginning of the industrial revolution, the condition in nature in which opposing forces are equal to one another has been upset tremendously.
 As can be expected of dynamic processes of which the internal stability has been perturbed, these processes react in a way to re-establish this balance and they will do so by eliminating the disturbing element, the human species.
-These are the laws of nature.
-There is nothing you can do about it.
-So, as long as we, all more than seven billion, do not live in harmony with nature, nature will keep on wiping us out even if it takes another Atlantis.
+These are the laws of Nature.
+There is nothing I can do about it.
+So, as long as we, all more than seven billion, do not live in harmony with nature, Nature will keep on wiping us out even if it takes another Atlantis.

 The probability that this happens is not 0%.
 Politicians, law makers do not listen to scientists when dealing with the ecological- and economic crises and with poverty.

 On 24 June 2015, Urgenda and 900 co-claimants won the climate case and enforced a more stringent climate policy by the Dutch state.
 A court in the Haghe, the Netherlands decided that in 2020 the emission of CO2 has to be reduced to 25% in comparison with 1990.*